mrsilver76/groupmachine/README.md

 To use this feature, manually decompress a [GeoNames database](https://www.geonames.org/datasources/) `.zip` file and pass the `.txt` file using `-g` (`--geocode`).

 Location selection avoids overly narrow names.
-GroupMachine prioritises general place names (e.g. _"Paris"_) over exact landmarks (e.g. _"Eiffel Tower"_), giving you cleaner and more useful folder names.
+GroupMachine prioritises general place names (e.g. _"Paris"_) over exact landmarks (e.g. _"Eiffel Tower"_), giving you cleaner and more useful album names.
 You can override this by using the `-p` (`--precise`) option to include well-known landmarks.

 >[!TIP]
 >If your photos span multiple countries, consider using the full `allCountries.txt` dataset for best results.
 It takes longer to load but ensures accurate results across borders.